jonthysell/Mzinga/README.md

 Mzinga is developed in C# for .NET 4.5.

-### Mzinga.Core ###
+### Mzinga.Core.dll ###

 Mzinga.Core implements all of the rules of the core Hive game (no expansion pieces), and in that respect it is complete.
-It also contains the game AI, though it is currently very weak.
+It also contains the game AI, though playable, is not very strong.

 Expansion pieces will be added eventually, but most future investment in Mzinga.Core will be to improve the game AI.

-### Mzinga.CoreTest ###

-Mzinga.CoreTest contains unit tests for Mzinga.Core.

-Future investment includes increasing code coverage with more tests.

-### Mzinga.Engine ###
+### Mzinga.Engine.exe ###

 Mzinga.Engine is a command-line interface which can read input commands, send them to Mzinga.Core and output the results.
 Through it you can actually play a game of Hive.
 It's very thin (all of the real logic is in Mzinga.Core) and is therefore complete.

-### Mzinga.Viewer ###
+### Mzinga.Viewer.exe ###

 Mzinga.Viewer provides a GUI with which to interface with Mzinga.Engine.
 Currently it provides a graphically rendered gameboard and allows users to play games with Mzinga.Engine.

 Future investment includes continuing to expose Mzinga.Engine functionality and improving the usability for players.

+## Other Components ##

+### Mzinga.CoreTest.dll ###

+Mzinga.CoreTest contains unit tests for Mzinga.Core.

+Future investment includes increasing code coverage with more tests.

+### Mzinga.Trainer.exe ###

+Mzinga.Trainer is a command-line utility with the goal to improve Mzinga's AI.
+Through it you can execute bulk AI vs. AI games.

+## Copyright ##

 Mzinga Copyright © 2015, 2016 Jon Thysell.